 Performance management is also about the opportunity to support people and encourage them to develop so that they can make a real contribution to the future growth of the business.
-Regular appraisals or informal check-ins give managers the opportunity to make sure their people are clear about where the business is headed and how their personal contribution can make a real difference to the bottom line.
+The best HR software can help with regular appraisals or informal check-ins to give managers the opportunity to make sure their people are clear about where the business is headed and how their personal contribution can make a real difference to the bottom line.
 It’s a chance to make sure people know what their priorities are – and to tweak those priorities on a regular basis as the needs of the business demand.

 Performance management is also a two-way process.
 It gives employees the opportunity to highlight areas where they would particularly like to develop or to raise alarm bells if they are not able to achieve their targets because an unreasonable amount is being asked of them or they are not properly equipped for the tasks they are being called upon to perform.